CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases like 'instantly webhook', 'instantly events', 'instantly webhook handler', 'handle instantly events', 'instantly notifications'.
-Also includes terms like 'webhook endpoints', 'email events', 'CRM sync pipelines' which users would naturally use.
+Explicitly lists natural trigger phrases users would say: 'instantly webhook', 'instantly events', 'instantly webhook handler', 'handle instantly events', 'instantly notifications'.
+Also includes terms like 'CRM sync', 'email events', and 'webhook endpoints' which are natural user language.

 3 / 3